Emergencies happen, please don’t delay your care

 Meeting the needs of our senior community members is a top priority.
 That’s why we’re proud to have received Geriatric Emergency Department Accreditation from the American College of Emergency Physicians.
-As an accredited geriatric emergency department, seniors who visit our emergency department can be assured that our hospital has the necessary expertise, equipment and staff in place to provide excellent care.
-You can rest a little easier knowing that quality care is just around the corner, close to where you live and ready when needed.
+Seniors who visit hospitals accredited by the American College of Emergency Physicians can be confident that they have enhanced staffing, education and geriatric-focused policies and protocols to provide appropriate care and help get older patients back to their daily lives after an emergency occurs.

 When should I go to the emergency room?

 Go to the emergency room for problems that can’t wait, such as: